Lake Kampeska, Watertown

 Unique Camping Spots

 These aren’t just any old spots.
 Take in stunning views on the third-highest mountain in the Black Hills from Bear Mountain Hill Top.
-Spend a night under the stars along the shores of Missouri River at Dude Ranch Lakeside Use Area, and enjoy truly unique experiences at other one-of-a-kind spots across the state.
+Spend a night under the stars along the shores of the Missouri River at Dude Ranch Lakeside Use Area, and enjoy truly unique experiences at other one-of-a-kind spots across the state.

 Dispersed & Backcountry Camping